 Serengeti Under Canvas

 Famed for its vast open grasslands and exceptional wildlife sightings, Tanzania’s magnificent Serengeti National Park boasts 35 species of plains-dwelling game, as well as prolific birdlife.
-Most significantly, it is part of the route of the famed Great Migration, an annual movement of wildebeest and other herbivores across the Serengeti-Mara ecosystems, considered one of the greatest spectacles of the natural world.
+Expert guides at the Serengeti Under Canvas follow the annual movement of wildebeest and other herbivores across the Serengeti-Mara ecosystems.
+Shadowed by predators and scavengers like lion, and hyena, as well as the more elusive cheetah and leopard, you can experience up-close the greatest spectacles of the natural world.